EthanThatOneKid/deno_gbajs/README.md

 As for the core runtime, this project uses the original gba.js code imported from NPM package [`gbajs`](https://www.npmjs.com/package/gbajs).
-The only changes are to the build system and the addition of TypeScript type definitions.
+The only changes are the addition of TypeScript type definitions, utility functions, and constants.
 The original gba.js license is linked below.

 ## License